WyvernWy/Know-Your-Customer-KYC/README.md

-# Know-Your-Customer-KYC Project
+# Know-Your-Customer (KYC) Project
-Thank you for opening this Project!
-This is a practice AWS microservice solution created and implemented following the AWS Cloude Institue - Developer Intermediate course.
-This repository contains codes and instructions to deploy the solution.
+Thank you for checking out this project!
+This is a practice AWS microservice solution developed as part of the AWS Cloud Institute - Developer Intermediate course.
+The repository contains code and deployment instructions.

 ## Objectives:
-The solution validates customer documents submitted by a mobile application.
-The input documents include a comma-separated values (.csv) file containing customer application information, a customer selfie photo, and a copy of the customer's driver's license.
-Then the solution will perform the following validations:
+The solution validates customer documents submitted via a mobile application.
+Input documents include:
+- A **CSV** file with customer application details.
+- A **customer selfie photo**.
+- A **copy of the driver's license**.
+The solution performs the following validations:
-  - The customer's information submitted in the application must match the information on the driver's license.
+- **Data Consistency**: The application details must match the driver's license information.
-  - The customer's selfie and driver's license photos must match.
+- **Photo Matching**: The selfie and driver’s license photos must match (using facial recognition).
-  - The customer's information must match the data stored by an independent third-party driver's license validation service.
+- **Third-Party Verification**: The submitted data must align with an independent driver’s license validation service.

 ## Required AWS services and functions: